 Line Voltage vs Phase Voltage

 Here VLV_L is the line-to-line voltage and VphV_{ph} is the voltage across one phase.
 These relations are specific to a balanced wye connection.
-In a delta connection, the voltage and current relationships are different.
+In a delta connection, the voltage and current relationships are different, so define which quantity you have before calculating.

 For a balanced three-phase load, the real power is